gpaumier/gp2/src/articles/2025-04-21 uploadwizard-metrics.rst

 To better understand contributor behavior, I ran a query to group UploadWizard users into buckets based on how many files they had uploaded over time (`query/92997 <https://quarry.wmcloud.org/query/92997>`__).
 The engagement distribution reveals a classic long-tail pattern: of the 1.8 million volunteers who used UploadWizard, nearly half uploaded only a single file, and another 40% contributed fewer than ten.
 These numbers are consistent with Commons’ role as an open platform, where many users participate sporadically, often to share a single image of personal or local relevance.
 These numbers were evidence of a tool doing the work it was designed to do: helping people contribute freely licensed media to the world.

-..
-FIXME

 .. figure:: /images/uploadwizard_contributors_buckets.svg
    :figclass: light-img framed-img
    :alt: The horizontal bar chart titled "UploadWizard Contributors by Number of Uploads" visualizes the distribution of users based on how many files they uploaded using the tool.
-It shows that 893,192 users uploaded just one file, while 735,584 users uploaded between 2 and 10 files.
-Another 165,640 users uploaded between 11 and 100 files, and 21,935 users uploaded between 101 and 1,000 files.
-At the highest end of the spectrum, 4,222 users uploaded over a thousand files each.
+It shows that 891,614 users uploaded just one file, while 736,928 users uploaded between 2 and 10 files.
+Another 165,996 users uploaded between 11 and 100 files, and 22,068 users uploaded between 101 and 1,000 files.
+At the highest end of the spectrum, 4,302 users uploaded over a thousand files each.

    Distribution of UploadWizard contributors by number of uploads.
-While the tool lowers barriers for newcomers (over half the users uploaded only once), it’s also used by dedicated contributors—more than 4,000 users have uploaded over a thousand files each, highlighting the tool’s long-term utility and wide adoption.
+While the tool lowers barriers for newcomers (over half the users uploaded only once), it's also used by dedicated contributors: more than 4,300 users have uploaded over a thousand files each, highlighting the tool’s long-term utility and wide adoption.

-But another story also lies in the deeper tiers: almost 22,000 contributors uploaded between 101 and 1,000 files, and more than 4,000 users crossed the 1,000-file threshold.
+But another story also lies in the deeper tiers: over 22,000 contributors uploaded between 101 and 1,000 files, and more than 4,300 users crossed the 1,000-file threshold.
 These power contributors (just 0.2% of all uploaders) account for a disproportionate share of Commons' visual knowledge.
 Their sustained participation underscores that **UploadWizard isn't just a tool for newcomers**.
 This highlights the importance of balancing ease of use with the advanced needs of experienced users.
 Designing for both ends of that spectrum is key to growing and sustaining Commons' media ecosystem.

 No One Mourns the Wizard's metadata
 ===================================

 Looking back, the amount of effort it took to reconstruct the history of UploadWizard's usage is perhaps the most ironic aspect of this excavation.
 Wikimedia is a movement obsessed with preservation: we document every edit, every template, every discussion.
 We track every page's revision history in minute detail.
 And yet, the historical record of one of the most significant tools used to contribute content to Commons was never formally maintained.
-The lost memory was quiet, gradual, and bureaucratically tidy.

 That's not to say it was malicious, or even careless.
 It was simply a mismatch of priorities.
 The category was seen by volunteers as clutter and removed, a reasonable decision made in good faith.
 But from a product perspective, such decisions can carry unintended consequences, like the **loss of institutional memory**.